FAQ

 The contribution rate cannot exceed 3% per annum

-11. When is the MIICF contribution due for payment?
-The final deadline for payment of the MIICF contribution in accordance with the Insurance Amendment Act 2018 is 30 June.
-MIBI advise that Members should make the payment prior to 30 June to allow for any delays in payment processing.
+2. When is the MIICF contribution due for payment?
+The final deadline for payment of the MIICF contribution, in accordance with the Insurance Amendment Act 2018, is 30 June.
+MIBI advises that Members should make the payment prior to 30 June to allow for any delays in payment processing.

 MIBI Levy